mui/material-ui/test/README.md

 - If you find yourself using a lot of `data-testid` attributes or you're accessing a lot of styles consider adding a component (that doesn't require any interaction) to `test/regressions/tests/` e.g. `test/regressions/tests/List/ListWithSomeStyleProp`
+- If you have to dispatch and compose many different DOM events prefer end-to-end tests (Checkout the [end-to-end testing readme](./e2e/README.md) for more information.)

 ### Unexpected calls to `console.error` or `console.warn`